coinpride/CryptoList/README.md

 * [Vanitygen Plus](https://github.com/exploitagency/vanitygen-plus) - Generate custom key addresses for 90+ coins.
 * [CoinPop.me](https://coinpop.me/) - Create shareable page for all your cryptocurrency donation addresses.
 * [If You Had Bought Crypto](https://ifyouhadboughtcrypto.com) - How rich would you be if you had invested in your favourite Cryptocurrency?
+* [QWallet](http://qwallet.io/) - Search & view the value of any Ethereum wallet, create your own token portfolio.

 # Video
 ## YouTube Channels